MicrosoftDocs/learn/learn-pr/student-evangelism/make-predictions-with-linear-regression/includes/01-introduction.md

 Along with the negative association, the scatter diagram of price versus efficiency shows a non-linear relation between the two variables.
-The points appear to be clustered around a curve, not around a straight-line.
+The points appear to be clustered around a curve, not around a straight line.

 If we restrict the data just to the SUV class, however, the association between price and efficiency is still negative but the relation appears